-Chicken recipes are some of our most delicious and economical meals.
+When learning how to cook chicken recipes you will find them to be some of the most delicious and economical meals to make.
 You can prepare it in such a variety of ways that it doesn’t get boring.
 When I was young, my dad would spend many Saturdays cleaning the poultry for Sunday dinner.
 My large family would gather around to eat.
 Mom’s recipes back then consisted of skillet fried chicken, pot pie, casseroles, or roasted with stuffing.
 Sometimes Mom would fix her chicken rice recipes.

-Most of us have our own favorite chicken recipes.
+Most of us have learned how to cook chicken recipes that have become our favorites.
 Poultry is plentiful today; fresh or frozen and in forms to meet every person’s needs.
 There is also a wide selection of parts for those recipes so that you can purchase only the parts that you will need for your recipe.
 Almost all countries serve chicken in some form in their cuisine.
 The various seasonings used from these different parts of the world change the taste of the chicken recipe completely.

-When choosing poultry for your chicken recipes, you will find much helpful information on the label or wrapper.
+When you learn how to cook chicken recipes you will find much helpful information on the label or wrapper when choosing the poultry.
 Processors as well as supermarkets label products to indicate quality.
 There are many choices in selecting a chicken.
 Roasters are 3 ½ to 5 pounds.
 They are tender and delicious when stuffed and baked.
 Stewing birds are 2 ½ to 5 pounds.
 They are fatty and less tender, and need to be cooked in large amount of liquid.
 Fryers are young and tender, ready – to – cook and weigh 1 ½ to 3 ½ pounds.
 I buy fryers most of the time because they can be fried, baked, roasted, boiled, or anyway you want to cook them.
 It is more convenient to have them on hand.

 You should consider your chicken recipes when preparing the bird for storing.
 Chickens that you plan to use within a day or two can be kept safely in your refrigerator.
 Other than those they need to be stored in the freezer.
 Chickens can be kept frozen for 12 month, and cut up ones for six months.